 The results demonstrate quite clearly the capability of the proposed methodology to obtain reliable optimal support structure designs without making the optimization process itself much more computationally complex than in the deterministic case.

-- 5 In fact, the initial outer iteration of the RBDO approach require about the same number of iterations as the corresponding deterministic optimization cases.
+In fact, the initial outer iteration of the RBDO approach requires about the same number of iterations as the corresponding deterministic optimization cases.
 The small amount of changes to the design that occur in the additional outer iterations indicate that, even with the simplifications involved in the response factorization, the surrogate model is a fairly accurate global approximation.
 Final convergence of the outer loop is then mostly necessary for convergence in a mathematical sense, and the added computational effort required is of lesser practical importance.
-Tightening the non-linear constraints slightly would - 10 ensure that feasible solutions were obtained after only one round of RBDO.
+Tightening the non-linear constraints slightly would ensure that feasible solutions were obtained after only one round of RBDO.
 The 50 samples used to train the surrogate model for the initial RBDO loop represent a very small additional computational effort compared to what is required for the optimization in general.
-Since the minimum number of function evaluations (and thus simulations) required for a single iteration is one base evaluation plus one additional evaluation for every design variable, 50 simulations becomes rather negligible (for the OC3 Monopile models, this number is surpassed after only 2 iterations).
+Since the minimum number of function evaluations (and thus simulations) required for a single iteration is one base evaluation plus one additional evaluation for every design variable, 50 simulations becomes rather negligible (for the OC3 Monopile models, this number is surpassed after only two iterations).
 Even when using all 500 samples, the added computational effort is not particularly large when compared with a full optimization procedure (it is equivalent to at most 18 iterations of OC3 Monopile models or at most 46 iterations of unconnected Simple Beam models).
-All in all, this makes the proposed RBDO framework a realistic option if gradient-based deterministic optimization is computationally feasible for the
+All in all, this makes the proposed RBDO framework a realistic option if gradient-based deterministic optimization is computationally feasible for the desired application.
+We note that the computation time on a single workstation (16 cores at 2.7 GHz; 128 GB RAM) for one full evaluation of the constraints (including all simulations required for four loading scenarios and the computation of all design sensitivities) was about 40 s for the non-connected Simple Beam designs and